spences10/scottspence.com/posts/sveltekit-and-fathom-svelte-5-integration.md

 loads up the Fathom script.

-Then another `$effect` for the `Fathom.trackPageview` function, that tracks the pageview on route change.
+Then another `$effect` for the `Fathom.trackPageview` function, that tracks the page view on route change.

 ```diff
 diff --git a/src/routes/+layout.svelte b/src/routes/+layout.svelte